lrbell17/EoS_Solver/README.md

   - Central Energy Density
   - Tidal Polarizability (lambda)

+Additionally, the user has the option to export all computed values for further use as a .txt file with columns above.

 **unit_conversion.py --** of the EoS files provided above, only APR (eosaapr.dat) and SLY (eossly.dat) are in the correct format.